Stochastic higher spin vertex models on the line: Generalizations, specializations and degenerations

 In Section \ref{sec:jones} all of the results can be extended.
 Proposition \ref{prophighspindiagJ1} holds since the proof only relies upon \cite[Corollary 4.5 (i)]{Borodin2014vertex} which remains valid in such an extension of parameters.
 Alternatively, one can observe that the equality demonstrated by the proposition can be analytically continued into the regime of parameters we are considering.
 In order to show the analyticity, one uses the bound that $\big\vert \tfrac{1-z_i}{1-\nu z_i}\, \tfrac{\alpha+\nu}{1+\alpha}\big\vert<1$ which ensures the convergence of the left-hand side of equality in the proposition.
 The factor $\tfrac{1-z_i}{1-\nu z_i}$ comes from the eigenfunctions whereas the factor $\frac{\alpha+\nu}{1+\alpha}$ comes from the weight associated with $(0,1;0,1)$, which is the only vertex weight which can occur an unbounded number of times in the application of the operator $\revhighspinBoson{\alpha}{q\alpha}$.
 Proposition \ref{propqHahndiag} holds since both sides are rational functions in the parameters and can be extended to the desired range.
 Corollary \ref{cor:secrat} holds since the results of Appendix \ref{sec:Bethe} hold for this present case of parameters.
 Theorem \ref{thmimplicit} holds since the only properties the proof relies upon are those notes in Remark \ref{rem:followingprop} (both of which remain valid under the present choice of parameters).
 Theorem \ref{thm:Gduality} holds since the proof only relies upon \cite[Proposition 1.2]{Corwin2014qmunu} which holds as rational identity in the parameters $q,\nu,\alpha$ and clearly extends to the range of parameters presently considered.
-Theorem \ref{thm:otherdual} holds since the proof only relies upon Theorem \ref{thm:Gduality} and the eigenfunction relations which remain valid.

-All of the result of Section \ref{sec:fus} besides those pertaining to the exclusion process hold as long as the triple $(q,\nu,\alpha q^j)$ satisfy the conditions of case (2) of Proposition \ref{rem:stochweights} for $1\leq j\leq J$.
+All of the results of Section \ref{sec:fus} besides those pertaining to the exclusion process hold as long as the triple $(q,\nu,\alpha q^j)$ satisfies the conditions of case (2) of Proposition \ref{rem:stochweights} for $1\leq j\leq J$.
 This is because they all follow from results of Section \ref{sec:jones}.

 We do not pursue modifying the results of Section \ref{sec:mom}.
 As it stands, the formula in Theorem \ref{t.moments} is not well adapted to taking $q$ negative (because of the nested structure of the contours).
 Instead, one might first shrink the nested contours to all lie around $1$ (cf. \cite[Proposition 3.2]{BCPS2014}) and then argue by analytic continuation that the formula in which the parameters have been extends to case (2) of Proposition \ref{rem:stochweights}.
 Such a formula would then serve as the input to establishing a result like Theorem \ref{t.fred}.
 We leave the justifications necessary to prove such formulas to future work.